soasis/text/documentation/source/api/error handlers/default_handler.rst

 default_handler
 ===============

 The default handler for all operations.
-A class type that simply wraps :doc:`ztd::text::replacement_handler </api/error handlers/replacement_handler>` unless configured otherwise.
+A class type that simply wraps :doc:`ztd::text::replacement_handler_t </api/error handlers/replacement_handler>` unless configured otherwise.
 You can change it to throw by default (NOT recommended) by using :ref:`ZTD_TEXT_DEFAULT_HANDLER_THROWS <config-ZTD_TEXT_DEFAULT_HANDLER_THROWS>`.

 Using this type, implicitly or explicitly, signals to ztd.text that you would like it to gently admonish you if any part of a conversion could be potentially lossy (valid data is put in, but it cannot be handled by the desired encode/decode/transcode operation).

+.. doxygenvariable:: ztd::text::default_handler

-.. doxygenclass:: ztd::text::default_handler
+.. doxygenclass:: ztd::text::default_handler_t
 	:members: